 Headquarters: Charlotte, N.C.

-As one of the world’s leading financial institutions, Bank of America provides small- and middle-market businesses, individuals, governments, and large corporations with investment management, banking, and other risk and financial management solutions.
-It has more than 4,300 branches and 17,000 ATMs, ensuring that its customers can bank when and where they want.
+As one of the world’s leading financial institutions, Bank of America, Member FDIC, provides small- and middle-market businesses, individuals, governments and large corporations with investment management, banking and other risk and financial management solutions.
+It has thousands of ATMs and financial centers, ensuring that its customers can bank when and where they want.

 Headquarters: San Francisco, Calif.

-Despite ranking third in terms of consolidated assets, Wells Fargo offers a broad network of bank branches — more than 7,300 locations across the U.S. — that tops its competitors.
+Despite ranking fourth in terms of consolidated assets, Wells Fargo offers a broad network of bank branches — more than 4,700 locations across the U.S. — that tops most of its competitors.
 The bank has successfully tapped into new customer segments and small businesses through its expansive branch and ATM network.

 What sets Wells Fargo apart is its minimal participation in trading and investment banking operations and its primary retail and commercial bank operations.
 It’s also one of the largest mortgage lenders for American homeowners.
 This strategy has allowed Wells Fargo to become one of the most stable and profitable banks in the country.